Advocacy at Holy Spirit Episcopal Church

 Advocate Now!
 Current Issues

-Watch for continuing news about our advocacy initiative in Paraclete, Spirited Times, on the advocacy information board in the parish hall, and on our new blog, defendtheneedy.blogspot.com.
-Current topics are listed below:
+Watch for continuing news about our advocacy initiative in Paraclete, Spirited Times, and on this website.

 What is advocacy and why advocate?